ypid/seafile-wiki/Deploy-Seafile-with-MySQL.md

 ## Steps ##

 1. Shutdown services by `./seahub.sh stop` and `./seafile.sh stop`.
-Then, append MySQL configurations to 3 config files (you may need to change to fit your configuration).
+Then, append MySQL the following configurations to 3 config files (you may need to change to fit your configuration).

     Append following lines to `ccnet/ccnet.conf`: